CheesyPudding/Jasper-Test-Docs/docs/search.md

 Cards can be seen as individual tasks that are stored in different lists.
 Cards can be assigned to a specific member, with due dates and other information that is needed for the task.

+**Handle**

+User name or id that represents a user account.
+Can be a link to their information or way to add user and remove them.